-Today we offer a comprehensive portfolio of innovative health solutions to more than 26 million members, across all 50 states and internationally, that help members get, and stay, healthy.
+Today we offer a comprehensive portfolio of innovative health solutions to more than 26 million members across all 50 states that help members get and stay healthy.
 At the intersection of Centene’s growth and our impact on communities exists our core beliefs and values.
 Center to those values is our commitment to remove barriers to health and invest in local partnerships.
 In adherence to that commitment, Centene launched a range of initiatives and programs that address specific community challenges through collaborations with government, healthcare, and community partners.